magentabusiness/magentabusiness.github.io/docs/samples/solandtec/thingsboard-guide-solandtec.md

  - Once you have entered all the necessary details, click the "Add" button to create the new device.

-By creating a new device, you are preparing a destination where the data from your ADAM-6717 module will be sent for storage and visualization within the IoT Hub Cloud platform.
+By creating a new device, you are preparing a destination where the data from your ADAM-6717 module will be sent for storage and visualization within the IoT Hub platform.

 ## Step 2: Configuration of ADAM-6717 Module for Connectivity